CesiumGS/3d-tiles/extensions/3DTILES_layers/README.md

 }
 ```

 Additionally, if a layer needs to associate some metadata with itself, there needs to be a corresponding class declared in the `3DTILES_metadata` extension and the layer needs to conform to that class.
+To learn more about metadata classes, refer to the [Cesium 3D Metadata Specification]().
 For example,

 ```javascript
 {